xTunner/frontend/docs/continuous-deployment-with-amazon-code-deploy.md

 [CodeDeploy console][] which can guide you through the process of [creating a new application][].

-[AppSpec]: link to doc on appspecs
+[AppSpec]: TODO link to doc on appspecs
-[application revision]: link to doc on application revisions
+[application revision]: TODO link to doc on application revisions
 [S3]: http://aws.amazon.com/s3/
 [CodeDeploy console]: https://razorbill-preview-console.aws.amazon.com/sds/home
 [creating a new application]: https://razorbill-preview-console.aws.amazon.com/sds/home#/applications/new